andrevidela/Research-report/Thesis/index.md

 Before we jump into Idris2, allow me to introduce Idris\cite{idris1}, its predecessor.
 Idris is a programming language featuring dependent types.

-A way to understand dependent types is to think of the programming language as having _first class types_, that is, types are values, just like any other, in the language.
-Types being normal values means we can create them, pass them as arguments to functions and return them to functions.
+A way to understand dependent types is to think of the programming language as having _first class types_, that is, types are values, just like any other in the language.
+Types being normal values means we can create them, pass them as arguments to functions and return them from functions.
 This also means the difference between “type-level” and “term-level” is blurred.

 ### Simple example

 Let us start with a very simple example of a function in Idris, without dependent types.
-This function returns whether or not a list [^3] is empty:
+This function returns whether or not a list[^3] is empty:

 ```haskell
 isEmpty : List a -> Bool